mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 Answers varied.

 Once you accept the work, that's it.
 The job is over once you approve.
-If you later notice something wrong or you change your mind, don't expect to get those changes for free
+If you later notice something wrong or you change your mind, don't expect to get those changes for free.

 ## 9. Give attribution